Netcracker/KubeMarine/documentation/Troubleshooting.md

 13. If necessary, remove backup files create at the step 3.

+### Recommendations
+If only etcd is corrupted and the rest of the cluster is healthy, it is advised to restore just the etcd database.

+> **Note**: The `reboot` task will reboot all the cluster nodes.

 ## HTTPS Ingress Doesn't Work

+### Description
-**Symptoms**: The secure connection is not being established, the ciphers are not supported by server.
+The secure connection is not being established, and the server does not support the required ciphers.
+This issue occurs when the `ingress-nginx-controller` does not support certain ciphers from TLSv1.2 and TLSv1.3 by default.

+### Alerts
+Not applicable.

+### Stack trace(s)
+Not applicable.

+### How to solve
-**Root cause**: `ingress-nginx-controller` does not support all ciphers from TLSv1.2 and TLSv1.3 by default.
+The root cause of the issue is that `ingress-nginx-controller` does not support all ciphers from TLSv1.2 and TLSv1.3 by default.
 The default list of ciphers is embedded in the `ingress-nginx-controller` image in the `/etc/nginx/nginx.conf` file.
-Those settings may be customized during the installation procedure.
-For more information, see the `config_map` section in the Installation documentation, [nginx-ingress-controller plugin](https://github.com/Netcracker/KubeMarine/blob/main/documentation/Installation.md#nginx-ingress-controller).
+These settings can be customized during the installation process by modifying the `config_map` section, as described in the [nginx-ingress-controller plugin documentation](https://github.com/Netcracker/KubeMarine/blob/main/documentation/Installation.md#nginx-ingress-controller).

-**Solution**: Change the `ingress` annotation that manages the ciphers list.
-The following example of the `ingress` annotation adds the `AES128-SHA256` cipher that is not supported by default:
+To resolve this issue, update the `Ingress` resource by adding an annotation that manages the list of supported ciphers.
+The following example adds the `AES128-SHA256` cipher, which is not supported by default:

 ```yaml
 apiVersion: networking.k8s.io/v1